aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/number-settings/currency-formatting/_index.md

 ## **How to Format Number to Currency in Aspose.Cells**

-To format numbers as currency in Aspose.Cells for Java library for working with Excel files, you can apply currency formatting to cells programmatically.
-Here's how you can do it using Aspose.Cells for Java:
+To format numbers as currency in Aspose.Cells for Node.js via C++ library for working with Excel files, you can apply currency formatting to cells programmatically.
+Here's how you can do it using Aspose.Cells for Node.js via C++:

-{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Cells-Formatting-FormatNumberToCurrency.java" >}}
+{{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Formatting-FormatNumberToCurrency.js" >}}
-{{< app/cells/assistant language="java" >}}